- Sometimes the right (or at least initial) response to a request for action “now” is “No.” – It’s far easier to say “yes” later on…

 - “Sounds interesting.
 Let me think about it and get back to you.”

 Remember That A Clear “No” Can Be More Graceful Than A Vague Or Noncommittal “Yes”

 As anyone who has ever been on the receiving end of a vague or noncommittal “yes” situation knows, a clear “I am going to pass on this” is far better than not getting back to someone or stringing them along with some noncommittal answer like “I will try to make this work” or “I might be able to” when you know you can’t.
 Being vague is not the same as being graceful, and delaying the eventual “no” will only make it that much harder— and the recipient that much more resentful.
 (See: Say, Mean, Do: The Language of Commitment)

 Focus On The Trade-Off

 The more we think about what we are giving up when we say “yes” to someone, the easier it is to say “no.” If we have no clear sense of the opportunity cost— in other words, the value of what we are giving up— then it is especially easy to fall into the nonessential trap of telling ourselves we can get it all done.
 We can’t.
 A graceful “no” grows out of a clear but unstated calculation of the trade-off.

 The “No” Repertoire

 - The soft “no” (or the “no but”).
-“I am consumed with xyz right now 🙂 But I would love to help once that is finished.
-Let me know if we can get together towards the end the day/next week/the month.”
+“I am consumed with XYZ right now 🙂 But I would love to help once that is finished.
+Let me know if we can get together towards the end of the day/next week/the month.”
 E-mail is also a good way to start practicing saying “no but ” because it gives you the chance to draft and redraft your “no” to make it as graceful as possible.
 Plus, many people find that the distance of e-mail reduces the fear of awkwardness.

 - “Let me check my calendar and get back to you.”
 Doing so gives you the time to pause and reflect and ultimately reply – rather than be rushed into a “yes” when asked.